Days of Future Past: Archives for Research and Learning

 The findings suggest that a physical mechanism are contributing to this icefield moving towards an irreversible tipping point in glacier recession.
 This greater understanding of Alaskan glacier ice loss mechanisms could improve projections of near-future sea level rise.

-4. Assoc.
-Prof. O. Cenk Demiroglu comes from the Department of Geography at Umeå University, Sweden.
-His research focuses on the interrelationships of climate change and tourism, and he has served as an expert to several relevant bodies such as the International Society of Biometeorology, the Eastern Mediterranean and Middle East Climate Change Initiative, the Arctic Council, the Tourism Panel on Climate Change, and UN Tourism.
+6. Assoc.
+Prof. Dr. Cenk Demiroglu is an associate professor at the Department of Geography at Umeå University, Sweden.
+His research is focused on the interrelationships of climate change and tourism, and he has served as an expert to several relevant bodies such as the International Society of Biometeorology, the Eastern Mediterranean and Middle East Climate Change Initiative, the Arctic Council, the Tourism Panel on Climate Change, and UN Tourism.
 Besides, he has taken active roles in several destination development projects and teaches tourism and geographical information systems related courses at the basic and advanced levels.